neffercarrillo/security-plus/notes/README.md

 - risk register fields 1 description 2 impact 3 likelihood/probability 4 outcome 5 level/threshold 6 cost
 - risk description identify and detailed description of the risk
 - risk impact potential consequences of the risk materializing
-- risk likelhood/probability chance of a risk occuring
+- risk likelihood/probability chance of a risk occurring
 - risk outcome
-- risk level/threshold comines the impact and likelihood
+- risk level/threshold combines the impact and likelihood
 - cost financial impact on the project (risk occurs or mitigating the risk)
 - risk tolerance/risk acceptance willingness to deal w/ uncertainty
-- risk appetite willingess to embrace or retain a specific types pf risk
+- risk appetite willingness to embrace or retain a specific types pf risk
 - 3 types of appetite 1 expansionary 2 conservative 3 neutral
 - key risk indicators (KRI) early signal of risk exposure
 - risk owner person or group responsible for managing the risk